top of page

 Youth Development and Enrichment Program

 Young refugees and their leaders participate in the Leaders for Life program, the FBI CAP program, tutoring, and mentoring programs.
-They meet once a month

 Interpretation